kevva/instagram-analytics/readme.md

 Minimum amount of followers.

-### instagramStats.post(id, [options])
+### instagramAnalytics.post(id, [options])

 #### id

 Type: `string`

-Fetch all users that has commented on a post.
+Fetch stats for all users that has commented on a post.
 Returns a promise for an array of user stats objects.

 #### options